nkrusch/recontext/notes/dig.md

 ## DIG vs. SymInfer

-* SymInfer takes input is a program in C, Java, or Java bytecode, marked with target locations.
+* SymInfer takes input is a program in C, Java, or Java bytecode (NOT traces), marked with target locations.
   It returns invariants found at those locations [@4]

 * The Instrumentation step may be specific to SymInfer?

 * Without symbolic states:
   - CEGIR inference should not iterate?
   - Inequality invariants may not be inferrable?